ajsmith/binf690-homework/README.rst

 containerized development environment as well as automation for installing and running the project.

+None of the Docker or testing stuff was needed for this course, but the threat was made that we would have to reuse this code later in our academic careers, so I made an extra effort to make it maintainable.

 **Important: Do not use these resources if you are currently taking this course.**